artorias111/faidx/README.md

 # faidx
-Summarize a fasta.
-Personal project for Rust practice.
+Summarize a fasta. \
+Personal project, for Rust practice.